containers/podman.io_old/getting-started/installation.md

 NOTE:
 1. CentOS 7 Kubic repo will receive no further updates after Podman v3.0.
-2. CentOS 8 Kubic repo will continue to exist for the lifetime of CentOS 8 itself.
+2. CentOS 8 Kubic repo will continue to receive updates for Podman v3.0+ for the lifetime of CentOS 8 itself.
-3. Users are recommended to switch to newer versions of CentOS once these deadlines have passed.
+3. Users are recommended to switch to newer versions of CentOS to receive the most up to date versions of Podman.
 4. CentOS Stream users are highly recommended to prefer packages from the default CentOS repos as they are often fairly current and are known to have passed RHEL's gating tests.